Pozitivna geografija

-Pozitivna geografija (trans.
-Positive Geography) is the 1984 debut album from Serbian and former Yugoslav rock band Bajaga i Instruktori, released in 1984.
-Originally released as Momčilo Bajagić "Bajaga"'s solo album, the album was later included in Bajaga i Instruktori's official discography, as Bajagić recorded it with musicians with which he would later form Bajaga i Instruktori.
+Pozitivna geografija (Позитивна географија) is the 1984 debut album by the Serbian rock musician Bajaga.
+Originally released as Bajaga's solo album, the album was later included in the official discography of the Serbian and former Yugoslav band Bajaga i Instruktori, as Bajaga recorded it with musicians which he would later form the band with.

 The album was polled in 1998 as the 37th on the list of 100 greatest Yugoslav rock and pop albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best albums of Yugoslav pop and rock music).

 Background and recording

-At the time of the album recording, Bajagić was still a member of the hard rock band Riblja Čorba.
+At the time of the album recording, Momčilo "Bajaga" Bajagić was still a member of the hard rock band Riblja Čorba.
 His intention was to record a large number of songs he wrote and release them on an album, without leaving Riblja Čorba.

 The songs were recorded during November and December 1983, in a rented apartment and in PGP-RTB's Studio V, with a help in production by Kornelije Kovač.
 The musicians that participated in the album recording which would later become a member of Bajaga i Instruktori, were Dejan Cukić (formerly of Bulevar, vocals), Miroslav Cvetković "Cvele" (formerly of Pop Mašina, bass guitar), Nikola Stamatović (formerly of Zebra, Suncokret, and Bulevar, guitar), and Vladimir Golubović (drums).
 Bajagić himself sung and played guitar on the album.
 The album also featured Nenad Stefanović "Japanac" on bass guitar, Dragan Jovanović "Krle" (formerly of Generacija 5) on guitar, Kire Mitrev (of KIM) on trombone, Suzana Petričević on vocals (on the song "Papaline", which was her singing debut), Ivan Švager on clarinet, Borislav Pavićević "Longa" on backing vocals, and the album producer Kornelije Kovač on keyboards and backing vocals, with the rhythm machine programming also done by him.